Romboter/bitcraftmap/README.md

 ## Roadmap

-1 Finish the better coordinates system and clean up script 2 Finish the geojson sharing feature and releast
+1 Finish the better coordinates system and clean up script 2 Finish the geojson sharing feature and release
+3 make the higher resolution hexagon map with opencv and numpy (should be easy and high value)

 ## Wild ideas board